evaneschneider/site/_posts/2020-3-2-MS-Tests.markdown

 ---
 title:  "Magellanic Stream Tests"
 date:   2020-3-2
-description: Testing Sythetic Absorption in a Magellanic Stream Setup
+description: Testing Synthetic Absorption in a Magellanic Stream Setup
 ---

 This will be the first in a series of posts dedicated to better understading the origin of gas detected in UV absorption with Magellanic Stream velocities.